-- Progress checks and information regarding targets are shared twice a year at parent consultations, and through the end of year written report. - Teachers and Head teacher/SENDCo are available to discuss information. - The school website contains relevant school information and is kept up to date. - Parents and carers can be phoned, or emails can be sent. - A weekly newsletter is uploaded to the website, printed and displayed in the noticeboard and is sent to individual email as requested.
-Printed home copies, including large print, are available on request. - The school is pro-active in sharing information verbally for families for whom written English is a challenge. - Parents and carers who are unable to attend information workshops are sent copies of notes and handouts. - The school can support families through signposting to local services
+- Progress checks and information regarding targets are shared twice a year at parent consultations, and through the end of year written report. - Teachers and Head teacher/SENDCo are available to discuss information, changes in need or provision. - The school website contains relevant school information and is kept up to date. - Parents and carers can be phoned, or emails can be sent. - A weekly newsletter is uploaded to the website, printed and displayed in the noticeboard and is sent to individual email and parentmail as requested.
+Printed home copies, including large print, are available on request. - The school is pro-active in sharing information verbally for families for whom written English is a challenge. - Parents and carers who are unable to attend information workshops are sent copies of notes and handouts. - The school can support families through signposting to local services - Early Years learning journals are shared via Tapestry